 Breastfeeding is not mutually exclusive of bottle feeding or infant formula.
 You need a bottle to feed your baby pumped breastmilk.
-If you are exclusively breastfeeding, having a breast pump and knowing how to use it can be invaluable if you need to be away from your baby for a few hours or a long workday.
-It can be stressful to introduce a bottle to a baby, especially if you intend to continue breastfeeding.
+If you exclusively breastfeed, having a breast pump and knowing how to use it can be invaluable if you need to be away from your baby for a few hours or a long workday.
+Introducing a bottle to a baby can be stressful, especially if you intend to continue breastfeeding.
 Breastfeeding and bottle feeding can work together.
-As well, introducing or supplementing with formula does not mean you have to stop breastfeeding.
+Introducing or supplementing with formula does not mean you have to stop breastfeeding.

 Combining Breastfeeding and Bottle Feeding